BS

 > Scheduling Alarms with AlarmKit

 For years, developers have worked around iOS's lack of alarm APIs by using local notifications or background audio tricks.
-AlarmKit changes that by letting your app schedule real alarms that show up in the Clock app and use the system's alarm infrastructure.
+AlarmKit changes that by letting your app schedule real alarms and countdown timers that appear on the Lock Screen, in the Dynamic Island, and use the system's alarm infrastructure.

 Requesting Authorization